-The Tax Reform established the deductibility of interest payments new provisions expressly allow the deductibility, for Chilean income tax purposes, of interest and other expenses derived in connection with the acquisition of shares, bonds, and similar instruments.
+2014's Tax Reform established the deductibility of interest payments new provisions expressly allow the deductibility, for Chilean income tax purposes, of interest and other expenses derived in connection with the acquisition of shares, bonds, and similar instruments.

-Also established additional requirements are set forth for the deduction of expenses for some with-wolding tax, when these result from operations with parties directly or indirectly related abroad, for example, that the AT affecting such amounts is paid.
+Also established additional requirements are set forth for the deduction of expenses for some withwolding tax, when these result from operations with parties directly or indirectly related abroad, for example, that the fiscal year affecting such amounts is paid.